5 Segmentation

 sapply(demo_data$distance,f_seg_dist_def)

 We can discretize household income in the same way.
 In this case, we’ll only use three buckets.
-Remember that the more categories you have, the more columns you will have in your final data set.
-It can be problematic if you get too many.
+Keep in mind that the more categories that you have, the more columns you will have in your final data set. it can be problematic if you get too many.

 #-----------------------------------------------------------------